AndrewSasmito/AndrewSasmito/README.md

 ## 🌟 About Me

-- 🌱 I'm currently working on projects at OISE, focusing on fullstack development.
+- 🌱 I'm currently working on projects at IBM on the Java WebSphere team.
 - 🚀 I thrive on **challenging coding problems** and love solving algorithmic puzzles, a passion that started in **Grade 11** with competitive programming.
 ---